vanshgulati16/vanshgulati16/Readme.md

 Student
 -------

 I am a student pursuing my BTech degree in CSE from Jaypee University of information technology.
-I am a flutter and tailwind developer, exploring the side of backend.
+I am a Frontend developer, exploring the side of backend.

 *   🌍  I'm based in New Delhi
 *   🖥️  See my portfolio at [Personal website](http://vanshgulati16.github.io/personal-website/)